GellertPalfi/CS229-ML-algorithms-from-scratch/README.md

 <a id="log-reg"></a>
 # Logistic regression
 [Logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) is a statistical model which works by applying the [logistic function](https://en.wikipedia.org/wiki/Logistic_function) to the linear relationship combined from the input features, weights and biases.
-Mostly used for classification with a given treshold (usually 0.5), where values returned by the logistic function greater than or equal to the treshold are classified as 1 , below the treshold classified as 0.
+Mostly used for classification with a given threshold (usually 0.5), where values returned by the logistic function greater than or equal to the threshold are classified as 1 , below the threshold classified as 0.

 Logistic regression is most commonly trained by minimizing the negative of the log likelihood:
 ![image](https://github.com/GellertPalfi/CS229-ML-algorithms-from-scratch/assets/69762257/18b1fb19-b291-4bca-b81e-236f616bbb15)